CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

 1. A chat panel will open where you can enter your prompts.
 The agent will now respond using the documents and datasets you’ve connected.

-   Sample prmpts -
+   Sample prompts -

    - `What is the employee travel reimbursement policy?`
    - `Summarize the contract approval rules and cite the document`

      ![](./media/ss-21.png)

-1. Once the agent responded to questions, click on **Thread logs** from top mnu to check the logs and traces of current thread.
+1. Once the agent responded to questions, click on **Thread logs** from top menu to check the logs and traces of current thread.

    ![](./media/ss-22.png)